A few big changes happened when we brought our first child home from the hospital.

 The goal is to find a winning combination that a) brightens your clothes, b) smells good, and c) doesn’t irritate your skin.

-All of the items above will gently whiten and brighten clothes, but you can’t just mix it all up in a pot and expect success.
+All of the items above will gently brighten clothes, but you can’t just mix it all up in a pot and expect success.
 In fact, mixing vinegar and hydrogen peroxide creates paracetic acid which can be incredibly irritating to the skin, eyes and nasal passageways.

 Seeing as I’m not really wanting to burn myself while doing laundry, and not really sure how this combination would effect my clothes in the long term, I scratched vinegar off the list.